Ratecard/docs/docs/changelogs/documentation.md

 The format is partially based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), but will not follow semantic versioning as it will list the changes made to the documentation on the date thereof.

+## 2021-05-07
+### Updated
+- Account model with new notification settings
+- API endpoints for accounts with new notification settings

 ## 2021-04-14
 ### Added
 - New expressions to feedback list